-(a) Certified taxable assessed value of all taxable property within the District as of January 1, 2019, provided by the Kaufman County Appraisal District (the "Appraisal District").
-See "TAX DATA" and "TAXING PROCEDURES."

-(b) Provided by the Appraisal District for information purposes only.
-Reflects the addition of value of new construction within the District from January 1, 2019, to January 1, 2020.
+- (a) Certified taxable assessed value of all taxable property within the District as of January 1, 2021, provided by the Kaufman County Appraisal District (the "Appraisal District").
+Includes 80% of uncertified value (\$9,384,726), which is the estimated minimum amount of uncertified value that will ultimately become certified.
+See "TAX DATA" and "TAXING PROCEDURES." - (b) Provided by the Appraisal District for information purposes only.
+Reflects the addition of value of new construction within the District from January 1, 2021, to September 1, 2021.
 This estimate is based upon the same unit value used in the assessed value.
-No taxes will be levied on this estimate.

-(c) See "DISTRICT DEBT - Estimated Overlapping Debt Statement."

-(d) Neither Texas law nor the Bond Order (herein defined) requires that the District maintain any particular sum in the Utility System Debt Service Fund or the Road Debt Service Fund.
-Funds in the Utility System Debt Service Fund are not available to pay debt service on bonds issued by the District for the Road System, including the Bonds.

-(e) Neither Texas law nor the Bond Order requires that the District maintain any particular sum in the Road System Debt Service Fund or the Utility System Debt Service Fund.
-Funds in the Road System Debt Service Fund are not available to pay debt service on bonds issued by the District for the Utility System.

-(f) The District is authorized to levy separate taxes for payment of debt service on bonds issued by the District for the Utility System and for payment of debt service on bonds issued for the Road System; both of which are unlimited as to rate or amount.
-See "THE BONDS - Authority for Issuance."

-(g) See "INVESTMENT CONSIDERATIONS - Contract Tax."

-(h) Requirements of debt service on the Outstanding Bonds and the Bonds.
-See "DISTRICT DEBT - Debt Service Requirements."
+No taxes will be levied on this estimate. - (c) See "DISTRICT DEBT Estimated Overlapping Debt Statement." - (d) Six (6) months of capitalized interest will be deposited into the Utility System Debt Service Fund upon closing of the Bonds.
+Neither Texas law nor the Utility Bond Order (herein defined) requires that the District maintain any particular sum in the Utility System Debt Service Fund.
+Funds in the Utility System Debt Service Fund are not available to pay debt service on bonds issued by the District for the Road System, including the Road Bonds. - (e) Six (6) months of capitalized interest will be deposited into the Road System Debt Service Fund upon closing of the Bonds.
+Neither Texas law nor the Road Bond Order requires that the District maintain any particular sum in the Road System Debt Service Fund.
+Funds in the Road System Debt Service Fund are not available to pay debt service on bonds issued by the District for the Utility System, including the Utility Bonds. - (f) The District is authorized to levy separate taxes for payment of debt service on bonds issued by the District for the Utility System and for payment of debt service on bonds issued for the Road System; both of which are unlimited as to rate or amount.
+See "THE BONDS Authority for Issuance." - (g) See "INVESTMENT CONSIDERATIONS Contract Tax." - (h) Requirements of debt service on the Outstanding Bonds and the Bonds.
+See "DISTRICT DEBT Debt Service Requirements."

+KAUFMAN COUNTY MUNICIPAL UTILITY DISTRICT NO. 7